OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

         android:inputType="textNoSuggestions"/>
 ```

-The code for all input fields that take sensitive information should include this XML attribute to [disable the keyboard suggestions](https://developer.android.com/reference/android/text/InputType.html#TYPE_TEXT_FLAG_NO_SUGGESTIONS "Disable keyboard suggestions"):
+The code for all input fields that take sensitive information should include this XML attribute to [disable the keyboard suggestions](https://developer.android.com/reference/android/text/InputType.html#TYPE_TEXT_FLAG_NO_SUGGESTIONS "Disable keyboard suggestions").

 #### Dynamic Analysis